urlaube/urlaube/README.md

 * `AFTER_HANDLER` is called after the handlers have finished running
 * `AFTER_MAIN` is called after the core has finished running

-The following theme triggers events SHOULD be used for now:
+The following theme trigger events SHOULD be used for now:

 * `BEFORE_HEAD` should be called by a theme before the head is generated
 * `AFTER_HEAD` should be called by a theme after the head is generated